ABOUT DANCE CAVISE

 - State-of-the-art facility — with 10,000 square feet and four operating studio rooms

-The philosophy of the school is simple: to teach the art of dance at the highest level possible, following a structured syllabus and offering the best quality faculty available.
+The philosophy of the school is simple.
+We teach the art of dance at the highest level possible.
+We follow a structured syllabus with the best quality faculty available.
 Our focus is not on perfecting a singular dance piece for year-end recitals, but rather on perfecting technique, working on placement, and using proper terminology.

 DANCE CAVISE FACILITY

 Dance Cavise is one of the finest privately-owned dance facilities in Westchester County.
 With four dance rooms and a total of over 10,000 square feet, the studio is one of the largest facilities in the region.
 Each room has professionally installed sprung floors with parent observation windows.
 Updated live streaming technology enables virtual teaching, offering students the option of in-studio or online participation for every class offered.
 There is a full-service dance boutique on the premises.

 Conveniently located directly across from the Metro North train station, Dance Cavise attracts top NYC teaching professionals.
 Our central location makes for easy accessibility from anywhere in Westchester and Fairfield Counties, and NYC.

 Hailed as “Westchester’s Dance Man” in the nationally published Dance Teacher Magazine, Joe Antony Cavise began his professional career in 1981 when he joined the Actor’s Equity Association and the Screen Actors Guild.
 In 1983, he joined the original Broadway Company of CATS, making the Winter Garden Theatre stage his home for four years.
 During that stay, he was featured in A Chorus Line-The Movie.